mmd649/DCF-Coursework/README.md

 #### Remark
 The solutions above are kept to be as simplistic as possible in order to allow easy understanding of the mechanics in place.
 As a result, some of the solutions do not offer 100% success rate in the test runs.
 Any problems email Mark, he's the only one who seems to know what he's doing. ;-D

+If you want to run the test, make sure to change the VM argument of the test case so that it knows which java class to look for.
+You can do this by clicking 'Run Configurations' and then going to the arguments tab.
+You will then see a text box with VM arguments above it.
+The vm argument you should state will look something like this:

+-Dhu.unimiskolc.iit.distsys.CustomCloudProvider=uk.ac.ljmu.fet.cs.group20.testsolutions.MyFirstProvider

+This is the vm argument for the TestForProviderReduction.
+Just modify this vm argument in case you want to test the other test cases but make sure you specify the correct file or it will fail.